-- 3.1.1 In line with the Public Sector Internal Audit Standards (PSIAS), Internal Audit must communicate the results of each engagement to the Board. - 3.1.2 Previously, Internal Audit reported the conclusion of completed audit engagements in the Internal Audit Annual Report.
-It has been identified through the quality assurance and improvement programme that there is an opportunity to review and formalise the internal audit reporting arrangements for the Joint Committee.
+3.1.1 In line with the Public Sector Internal Audit Standards (PSIAS), Internal Audit must communicate the results of each engagement to the Board.

-- 3.1.3 In making those considerations the Chief Auditor took account of the professional requirements as detailed in the PSIAS, CIPFA guidance "Audit Committees, Practical Guidance for Local Authorities" and legislative requirements such as Data Protection, and the assessed risks to the Joint Committee. - 3.1.4 The PSIAS encompass the mandatory elements of the Institute of Internal Auditors (IIA) International Professional Practices Framework (IPPF) and has been issued by CIPFA, who set the internal auditing standards for UK Local Authorities.
+- 3.1.2 Previously, Internal Audit reported the conclusion of completed audit engagements in the Internal Audit Annual Report.
+Audit Scotland in their report to members on the annual audit for 2016/17, identified that "internal audit reports are not provided to members of the Joint Board.
+As a result there is a risk that members are not aware of any weaknesses that have been identified and may not be able to make informed decisions". - 3.1.3 This presented the Chief Auditor with an opportunity to review and formalise the internal audit reporting arrangements for the Joint Board.
+In making those considerations the Chief Auditor took account of the professional requirements as detailed in the PSIAS, CIPFA guidance "Audit Committees, Practical Guidance for Local Authorities" and legislative requirements such as Data Protection, and the assessed risks to the Joint Board. - 3.1.4 The PSIAS encompass the mandatory elements of the Institute of Internal Auditors (IIA) International Professional Practices Framework (IPPF) and has been issued by CIPFA, who set the internal auditing standards for UK Local Authorities.
 The Chief Auditor has a professional duty under the PSIAS to report the results of engagements to senior management and the Board, although the PSIAS does not prescribe any specific format that should be adopted for reporting. - 3.1.5 The PSIAS places certain professional obligations on the Chief Auditor in relation to the confidentiality and disclosure of the information they receive during the course of each audit engagement. - 3.1.6 The PSIAS states that "the chief audit executive must control access to engagement records.
 The chief audit executive must obtain the approval of senior management and/or legal counsel prior to releasing such records to external parties, as appropriate". - 3.1.7 It also states that: